cmu-sei/foundry-docs/docs/gameboard/support.md

 ### Creating new support ticket

-From either of these locations <!--Once I see it in Launchpad, I can add more detail here-->, click **Create Ticket**.
+You can create tickets from two places: the *Support* page or a challenge screen.
+In both cases you click the blue **Create Ticket** button to get started.
 If you are coming from the challenge screen, then the Support Code, player id, and challenge id are automatically generated; if you are not, then this information can be added later.

 In the **Summary**, enter a brief statement of the problem.